mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 There are some specific cells in the notebook that are related to SageMaker:

-- Session: special object that allows you to do things like manage data in S3 and create and train any machine learning models.
+- **Session**: special object that allows you to do things like manage data in S3 and create and train any machine learning models.
-- Role: the IAM role we used for the notebook instance generation.
+- **Role**: the IAM role we used for the notebook instance generation.

 We need to create these `session` and `role` objects for training.
 We can create them now or later.